Bubbly-mishra/Copy-Paste/README.md

-# Duplicate Party Handling in Automation
+# Handling Duplicate Party in Automation (Reject Case)

-## Current Situation
+## Background
+In the current system:
-- A **Party creation service** exists.
+- A **Party Creation Service** is used to create new parties.
-- Whenever a party is created → it calls a **Duplicate Check Service**.
+- When a new party is created, the system calls the **Duplicate Check Service**.
-- Duplicate Check Service → calls **Client Index Service** to fetch possible duplicates.
+- The Duplicate Check Service, in turn, calls the **Client Index Service** to identify potential duplicates.

-- Automations replicate this flow → but cause **too many Client Index calls**, leading to overload/errors.
+### Problem
+During **automation runs**, this process leads to:
+- Multiple calls being made to the **Client Index Service**.
+- High load on Client Index, which can only handle limited requests efficiently.
+- Errors due to excessive parallel requests during test executions.

 ---

-## Fix Already Applied
+## Implemented Fix
-- For automation, if the party name is in a **predefined list** (e.g., `"Black Rock"`):
-  - **Skip Client Index call**.
+To reduce load on Client Index during automation:
+- A **predefined list of party names** (e.g., `"Black Rock"`) has been introduced.
+- If an automation uses one of these party names:
+  - The Duplicate Check Service **skips calling Client Index**.
-  - Return a **mock duplicate party response**.
+  - Instead, it returns a **mock duplicate party response**.

-- This reduces load on Client Index ✅.
+This approach ensures Client Index is protected from unnecessary load during test runs.

 ---

-## New Issue
+## New Challenge: Reject Flow
-- After duplicates are found:
+After a duplicate is detected:
-  1. A **blocking task** is created (approve/reject duplicate party).
+- A **blocking task** is created in the system.
-  2. Approving/rejecting requires referencing another party (e.g., *Reject because Black Rock already exists*).
-  3. Automation still needs duplicates to simulate this approval/rejection step.
+- To **reject** this task, a reference to an existing duplicate party must be provided.

+This means:
+- Even in automation, we still need a way to supply a duplicate party reference during **rejection**.
+- The question is how best to simulate this behavior without overloading Client Index.

 ---

-## Approaches
+## Options

-### Option 1: Continue Using Duplicate Service + Mock Response
+### **Option 1: Use Duplicate Service with Mock Responses**
-- In automation, when calling Duplicate Service with `"Black Rock"`:
-  - Skip Client Index call.
+In this approach:
+- The automation calls the **Duplicate Check Service** with a predefined party name (e.g., `"Black Rock"`).
+- The Duplicate Service recognizes the predefined name, skips Client Index, and returns a **mock duplicate party**.
-  - Return mock duplicate data.
+- This mock duplicate is then used in the rejection flow.
-  - Automation proceeds with approve/reject task using mock data.

 **Pros ✅**
-- Consistent with real flow.
+- **Realistic**: Closely mirrors the actual production flow.
-- Less maintenance (no dummy party concept needed).
-- Future-proof (automation adapts if Duplicate Service logic changes).
+- **Maintainable**: Any changes in Duplicate Service logic are automatically reflected in automation.
+- **Future-proof**: Keeps test data aligned with system behavior.

 **Cons ❌**
-- Still calls Duplicate Service multiple times (though lightweight).
+- Still involves Duplicate Service calls (though lightweight).
-- Mocking duplicate responses may get complex as test cases scale.
+- Requires maintaining mock response data.

 ---

-### Option 2: Create a Dummy Party in Automation (Skip Duplicate Service)
+### **Option 2: Create a Dummy Party Directly in Automation**
+In this approach:
+- Automation bypasses the Duplicate Check Service entirely.
-- Automation directly creates a **dummy party** (e.g., `"AutomationDummyParty"`) to simulate reject/approve logic.
+- Instead, it creates a **dummy party** (e.g., `"AutomationDummyParty"`) that acts as a reference for rejection.
-- Completely bypasses Duplicate Service in automation steps.

 **Pros ✅**
-- Lightweight and faster.
-- No Duplicate Service calls at all.
+- **Lightweight**: No Duplicate Service calls at all.
-- Zero risk of accidental Client Index calls.
+- **Fast**: Reduces overhead during automation runs.
+- **Simple**: No need for mock data setup in Duplicate Service.

 **Cons ❌**
-- Flow diverges from production (inconsistent).
+- **Less realistic**: Flow diverges from production behavior.
-- Harder to maintain if Duplicate Service logic changes.
-- Test data may drift from real responses.
+- **Maintenance overhead**: If duplicate handling logic changes in production, automation will not reflect it.
+- **Risk of false positives**: Tests may pass in automation but fail in production.

 ---

 ## Recommendation
-- If **automation should mirror production** → choose **Option 1 (mock via Duplicate Service)**.
-- If **performance and simplicity** are more important → choose **Option 2 (dummy party)**.

-👉 Suggested: **Option 1**.
-Automations are meant to validate **real-world flows**, so keeping them consistent avoids false positives.

----

-## Hybrid Approach (Optional)
-- **Functional Tests** → Use **Option 1** with mock duplicate service calls.
-- **Load/Stress Tests** → Use **Option 2** with dummy parties to avoid duplicate service calls entirely.
+- For **functional and regression automation**:
+  Use **Option 1**.
+This ensures automation remains aligned with production workflows and validates the real duplicate handling process.

+- For **load or performance testing**:
+  Option 2 may be considered to reduce overhead and isolate performance testing from Client Index or Duplicate Service dependencies.

+👉 Overall, **Option 1 is the preferred approach** for long-term maintainability and accuracy of automation.